mobilecoinfoundation/mcips/text/0059-token-metadata-document.md

 * Allow duplicate records for a given token id
 * Delete a token id's record
-* Modify data such as the `ticker_symbol` or `decimals` of a token, which may confuse users, and particularly, any exchanges that use this as a source of truth.
+* Modify data such as the `short_code` or `decimals` of a token, which may confuse users, and particularly, any exchanges that use this as a source of truth.
-* There may be legitimate reasons to make changes the `currency_name` or `logo`, but this needs to be carefully considered.
+* There may be legitimate reasons to make changes to the `currency_name` or `logo_svg`, but this needs to be carefully considered.
 * Allow two token ids with `currency_name`s which could be confused
-* Allow the same `ticker_symbol` to appear, or, allowing two `ticker_symbols` which differ only in case, or the replacement of letters with similar numbers.
+* Allow the same `short_code` to appear twice, or, allowing two short codes which differ only in case, or the replacement of letters with similar numbers.
+* Sign a new version of the `token_metadata.json` with a signing timestamp that is less or equal to the previous version.

 # Drawbacks
 [drawbacks]: #drawbacks